lo1gr/interview_questions/communication.md

 #### 4. How would you explain a confidence interval to an engineer with no statistics background?
 What does 95% confidence mean?
   - [link](https://www.quora.com/What-is-a-confidence-interval-in-laymans-terms)
 #### 5. How would you explain to a group of senior executives why data is important?

+What is the most unpleasant experience you had in past year?